FarronF/limerick-council-meetings/meetings/2018/01/22-Full Meeting of Limerick City and County Council/Minutes Ordinary Meeting - Full Meeting of Limerick City and County Council - 27 November 2017.md

 had been brought to the October Meetings of both the Metropolitan District and the

-Municipal District of Cappamore-Kilmallock for consideration and discussion.--- 17
+Municipal District of Cappamore-Kilmallock for consideration and discussion.
+---
+17

 6.